 In many Norse myths, Loki is the shrewd god of cunning and chaos, but few know that his name is linked to fire, an element linked to both civilization and destruction.

-Being of uncertain sexual boundaries, he is famous for giving birth to a progeny of ruthless beings, but he also sired Sleipnir, the trusty and very fast horse of Odin.
+Being of uncertain sexual boundaries, he is famous for giving birth to a progeny of ruthless beings, but he also sired Sleipnir, Odin’s trusty and very fast horse.

 Agni: god of fire overseas